Unauthorized Practice of Law

 Talk to a qualified immigration attorney and walk away if they cannot show you their license.
-You can go to www.azbar.org to verify their credentials by using the Find a Lawyer feature on the homepage of this website.
+You can go to verify their credentials by using the Find a Lawyer feature on the homepage of this website.

 Never sign any forms with false information and ask for proof, like a receipt, that your paperwork has been filed with the government.